Abeeway/abeeway-geolocation-module/docs/Type1WL-EVB_first_flash.md

 *?: help*
 ```

-Steps are:
+The steps to flash an application firmware with the Bootloader are the following:

-1. Enter command: `ABWe` (if flashing a new application FW in order to
+- Enter command: `ABWe` (in order to remove the user configuration parameters if flashing a new application firmware )
-   remove the user configuration parameters)
-2. Enter command: `ABWu`
+- Enter command: `ABWu`
-3. Load the [`abw-bootloader-release_v3.0.bin`](https://github.com/Abeeway/abeeway-geolocation-module/tree/master/firmware-binaries/bootloader) file to transfer with XMODEM
+- Load the application binary file (with `.bin` extension) to transfer with XMODEM
   - Minicom: **CTRL-A S -> Xmodem** and select the `.bin` file
   - TeraTerm : **Menu -> Transfer -> Xmodem -> Send** and select the `.bin` file

-4. Enter command: `r` to reset the device.
+- Enter command: `r` to reset the device.

 <p align="center"><img src="Type1WL-EVB_first_flash_images/image12.png" width="300"></p>

-#### 2.5.2 Flashing with STM32Programmer or STM32CubeIDE
+#### 2.5.2 Flashing with STM32Programmer

-For experienced users, the application firmware can be uploaded via
-STM32 software, and the user must ensure that the binary is correctly
+For experienced users, the application firmware can be uploaded via STM32 software, and the user must ensure that the binary is correctly
-uploaded at address: ***0x08006000.***
+uploaded at address: `0x08006000`.

+The steps to flash an application firmware with the STM32Programmer are the following:

+- select the ***Erasing & programing*** button on the left menu bar,
+- click on the ***Browse*** button and select the application binary file,
+- set the ***Start address*** field to `0x08006000`,
+- and click on ***Set Programming***.

-Warning: When an application is loaded directly to the flash, the user
+*Warning: When an application is loaded directly to the flash, the user
 must ensure that the user configuration parameter page is correctly set.
 Running an application with corrupted parameters may prevent the program
-to work properly.
+to work properly.*

 ## 3 GEOLOC MODULE CONFIGURATION AND MIDDLEWARE UPDATE